apify/apify-docs/content/academy/apify_platform/deploying_your_code/deploying.md

 ---
 title: Deploying
-description: Push local code to the platform, or create a new actor on the console and integrate it with a GitHub repo to optionally automatically rebuild any new changes.
+description: Push local code to the platform, or create a new actor on the console and integrate it with a Git repo to optionally automatically rebuild any new changes.
 menuWeight: 4
 paths:
 - apify-platform/deploying-your-code/deploying